MicroWebStacks/copper/README.md

     * requests need to be queued
     * is needed very frequently such as converting a high number of files

+## docker in docker
+as alternative to wrapping everything in a service API call, it is possible to execute docker commands from within docker with the Docker-in-Docker approach.
+This requires mounting the docker socket to communicate with the daemon.

 # TODOs
 * remove PyYaml could not isntall on windows and dependabot alert